annapetrova947/List_of_students/README.md

 ## Details

-* A Mod will be written using Java
+* A Mod will be written using Java.
-* The database contains a list of all students
+* The database contains a list of all students.
-* The program can add new students
+* The program can add new students.
 * The program can add subject and mark to the student.
 * The program can display the average student score.
-* The program can compare 2 students by an average mark
+* The program can compare 2 students by an average mark.
+* Output a new list of students to a file.

 ## Repo
 https://github.com/annapetrova947/List_of_students